project-chip/connectedhomeip/examples/air-quality-sensor-app/linux/README.md

 ### Trigger Humidity change event

-Generate event `RelativeHumidityMeasurement`, to change the temperate value (6000 for 60,0 %).
+Generate event `RelativeHumidityMeasurement`, to change the relative humidity value (6000 for 60,0 %).

 ```